thosgood/this-weeks-finds/markdown/week6.md

 [Let me just interject a question to the experts if I may - since I've written this long article primarily to educate myself.
-It would seem to me that the equation H ψ = 0 above would only have a normalizable solution if the boundary conditions were fine-tuned!
-I.e., maybe the equation H ψ = 0 itself determines the boundary conditions!
+It would seem to me that the equation $H \psi = 0$ above would only have a normalizable solution if the boundary conditions were fine-tuned!
+I.e., maybe the equation $H \psi = 0$ itself determines the boundary conditions!
 This would be very nice; has anyone thought of this?
-It seems reasonable because, with typical boundary conditions, the operator H above will have pure point spectrum (only eigenvalues) and it would be rather special for one of them to be 0, allowing a normalizable solution of H ψ = 0.
+It seems reasonable because, with typical boundary conditions, the operator $H$ above will have pure point spectrum (only eigenvalues) and it would be rather special for one of them to be $0$, allowing a normalizable solution of $H \psi = 0$.
 Also, corrections and education of any sort are welcomed.
 I would love to discuss this with some experts.]

-Anyway, suppose we find some boundary conditions and calculate ψ, the "wavefunction of the universe."
+Anyway, suppose we find some boundary conditions and calculate $\psi$, the "wavefunction of the universe."
 (I like repeating that phrase because it sounds so momentous, despite the fact that we are working with a laughably oversimplified toy model.)
 What then?
 What are the